caiks/TBOT03/README.md

 So having started by being given an action state, the turtlebot finishes having (a) performed the action, and (b) taken a full scan while completely stationary.
 The time required for a complete action cycle varies but each cycle always yields only one configuration record and one active *event*.
 This is a change from `TBOT02` where the *events* were captured at regular intervals, regardless of the action requested or what state the actor was in.
 Now motor actions and sensor data are atomic and synchronised.

-By contrast, although `TBOT02` sometimes did find *slices* that spanned a small physical space, the *slices* were often still blurry or ill-defined partly due to the smearing of the lidar data when in motion.
+By contrast, although `TBOT02` sometimes did find *slices* that spanned a small physical space, the *slices* were often blurry or ill-defined partly due to the smearing of the lidar data when in motion.
 Although the distortion of the scan while moving forward at a top speed of 30 cm per second is only a linear error of around +/- 6 cm compared to 50 cm per *event*, while rotating at 40 degrees per second there is an angular error of around +/- 8 degrees compared to 30 degrees per *event*.
 In `TBOT03` the turtlebot is stationary between actions.
 This is similar to the jerky motion of a pigeon's head as it walks.
 Another analogy would be a duck's motion if it were to paddle through syrup.
 This should improve the map between *slice* and configuration space.

 The update only takes a short time to process the state transitions, and so it can be called frequently.
 It defaults to 10 milliseconds.
 In this way, the turtlebot moves as quickly as possible.

-All of the rest of turtlebot's behaviour is controlled by the act operation, according to the mode.
+All of the rest of turtlebot's behaviour is controlled by the act operation, defined according to the mode.
 Regardless of mode, the turtlebot only acts if the current actor state is `STOP`.
-When it first finds that it has stopped after an action it  records the configuration and then updates the active *levels* with the current *event*.
+When it first finds that it has stopped after an action it  (a) records the configuration, (b) constructs the *event* from the lidar scan, (c) sets the the *event's* motor *variables* to the previous action, i.e. the action that led to this *event*, and then (d) updates the active *levels* with the new *event*.
 The *levels* are updated in sequence from lowest to highest, running the active updates within a *level* in parallel threads.
-The actor then processes the mode if set.
+At this point the current *slices* are defined for each active.
+The actor then processes the mode if it is defined.

 #### Modes 1-4